tiandi111/Notes/database/file_organization.md

 ### File Organization
 - Fixed-length Records
     - problem1: internal fragmentation
+        - the space records take cannot always perfectly fit in a page
     - problem2: deletion of records
         - we do not want to move records after deletion because disk access is expensive
         - we use a 'freelist' to indicate free space holes inside the file, new records will be inserted